Does Kratom Interact With Percocet?

 Speak to your doctor about your plans.

-Other related analgesics, opioid combos that kratom may interact with include:
+Other related analgesics, and opioid combos that kratom may interact with include:

 - Aspirin (Ascriptin, Aspergum, Entercote)